Traveling on your golfing holidays will involve flying with golf clubs. Lugging your clubs along is not always the most exciting prospect.

-Delta Airlines will allow you to book most sports equipment baggage on your trip and will charge standard checked baggage fees.
+When flying Delta with golf clubs, the airline will allow you to book most sports equipment baggage on your trip and will charge standard checked baggage fees.
 Your golf equipment must be packed in a durable protective container designed specifically for the equipment.

 Only one golf bag per passenger can be booked at standard charges.
 Overweight baggage fees apply to bags that exceed 50 lbs and bags cannot exceed 115 linear inches.

 📢 Need To Know: Bags that weigh more than 100 pounds or is longer than 115 linear inches (length + width + height) will be rejected.

 United Airlines allows one item of golf equipment per customer as checked baggage.
 The equipment must be encased in a rigid and heavy hard-sided case or soft-sided bag.

 No liability will be accepted for golf equipment that is not in a hard-sided case.

 - One golf bag containing one set of golf clubs

 - Golf balls